Jadarma/advent-of-code-kotlin/README.md

 If you run it you will see you already have two more tests that are ignored, responsible for asserting the validity of the actual input.
-After you solve the problem and obtain the correct answer(s), you may pass it to the test class, and it will automatically check that the implementation continues to produce the same output, using the same input file from the resources directory.
+After you solve the problem and obtain the correct answer(s), you may pass them to the test class, and it will automatically check that the implementation continues to produce the same output, using the same input file from the resources directory.
 This is helpful if you want to later refactor your code and not worry about breaking something.